iree-org/iree/docs/website/docs/guides/developer-tips.md

 This is similar to the `--mlir-print-ir-after=` flag, but at clearly defined pipeline phases.

-Similarly, compilation can be continued from any intermediate phase.
+Compilation can be continued from any intermediate phase.
 This allows for interative workflows - compile to a phase, make edits to the `.mlir` file, then resume compilation and continue through the pipeline:

 ```console